talynfan/design-portfolio/my-principles.md

 So, I went with the second idea: illustrate a user story with made up characters in a scenario typical of when Sonus might be helpful.
 Present the problem (wanting to give live commentary in the theater), present the potential solution (Sonus), and illustrate how the solution solves the problem.
 A slogan in the title, "Live Theater, Live Commentary," further communicates the intent of the design in a catchy, succinct manner.
 By creating the demo video to be like a little movie with a story, it better communicates the design to the target audience so that their own minds fill in the gaps of the incomplete prototype.

-% Sonus demo video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/kYm8l7__9jU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I also consciously created a story-like experience with a visualization depicting video game statistics.
 By clicking through the interactive visualization from start to finish, reading the captions and engaging with the data, the user gains an understanding of how genre affects (or doesn't affect) the popularity of video games.

-% Video game demo video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/MKC1jK0KJ8Q?start=192" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **In general, a well-crafted design will both allow the user to intuitively complete specific linear tasks, while also being flexible enough for them to make their own personalized "stories" based on what is most important to them.**

 ## Joy

-In addition to a user's understanding of a product, their enjoyment is also very important.
-A good design should be fun to use, beyond its pure utility value.
+In addition to a user's understanding of a product, their enjoyment is also very important. **A good design should be fun to use, beyond its pure utility value.**

 Attention to joy and entertainment is most evident in my video game visualization.
 As my team browsed the CSV data, we got caught up playing “I spy” with titles that we recognized or had played.
 We wanted to bring this joyful experience of discovery to a wider audience with our visualizations.